Tuck rule (ice hockey): Enforcement

 Although these policies have existed since 1964, they were not enforced until general managers voted to enforce it in the 2013–14 season.
 Some reporters suggested that enforcing uniform rules was the National Hockey League's attempt to reduce freak accidents where a player's body was cut by skate blade while others said the league was laying down rules for eventually selling advertising space that would display prominently on the entire jersey.
 In a September 2013 pre-season game between the Carolina Hurricanes and the Columbus Blue Jackets, Alexander Semin became the first player penalized for this infraction.
 After receiving an official's initial warning in that game, his jersey became tucked in again after scoring the second goal in that game.
 He received the minor penalty 15 minutes later for violating the tuck rule a second time in the game.
 In response, Semin later stitched his jersey to his pants.
 However, by early October in the same year, it was reported that the league's hockey operations department would relax on enforcing the tuck rule.
 The penalty would not be enforced if the jersey was tucked in while skating as long as the jersey was untucked at the beginning of a shift.

 The rule brings the league in line with other hockey leagues and tournaments, such as the Olympics.

 Reception

-Reactions to the tuck rule by NHL players and coaches were overwhelmingly negative.
+Reactions to enforcement of the tuck rule by NHL players and coaches were overwhelmingly negative.
 Alexander Ovechkin called the rule "stupid".
-Former Washington Capitals head coach Adam Oates also disagreed with the rule, citing that superstar players like Wayne Gretzky and Ovechkin tucking in their jerseys were part of their identity.
+Former Washington Capitals head coach Adam Oates also disagreed with the rule, saying that for superstar players like Wayne Gretzky and Ovechkin tucking in their jerseys were part of their identity.
 Toronto Maple Leafs player Joffrey Lupul questioned the rule while Morgan Rielly said he was not aware of this rule until the Semin penalty.
 Boston Bruins centre Patrice Bergeron, often seen with his jersey tucked underneath his protective pants, said he did not do it intentionally but felt that it could become an issue during regular season games.